openboxtricks/openboxtricks.github.io/_posts/2014-12-04-fixing-fonts-in-openbox.md

 ---
 layout:     post
 title:      Smooth fonts in openbox
-date:       2014-06-10 12:31:19
+date:       2014-12-04
 summary:    How to make fonts look great in openbox
 categories: jekyll pixyll
 ---

-The fonts settings in lxappearance never worked for me.
+The font settings in lxappearance never worked for me.
 Here is how I solved this issue:

 put the following in `~/.Xresources`

-{% highlight bash %}
     Xft.dpi: 100
     Xft.antialias: true
     Xft.hinting: true